Open-Source-Agriculture/Open-Source-Agriculture.github.io/about.md

 ## Our mission

-To make the world a better place through open-sourced agricultural related technologies.
-We believe that open-source is the key to ensure trust in our products, to provide affordable alternatives and to create a culture of sharing and collaboration.
+We are passionate about agriculture and open-source.
+We believe that making knowledge and tools open and freely available in the agricultural industry is key to solving the worlds food problem and making the world a better place.
+Open-source is the crucial to ensure trust in our products, to provide affordable alternatives and to create a culture of sharing and collaboration.

 ## What we do